askdba/data-archival-lab/README.md

 topic.prefix = twentyseven       				/ enter a topic name you want
 </code></pre>

-# Check current running Debezium processes with the following command (you can run only one Debezium Process with port 8083)
-# if there is a running process you can kill it with;
+Check current running Debezium processes with the following command (you can run only one Debezium Process with port 8083).
+If there is a running process you can kill it with;

+<pre id="example"><code class="language-lang"  style="color: #333; background: #f8f8f8;">
 kill $(lsof -t -i :8083)
+</code></pre>

-## Then start Debezium
+Then start Debezium
+<pre id="example"><code class="language-lang"  style="color: #333; background: #f8f8f8;">
 /home/kafka/bin/connect-standalone.sh /home/kafka/config/connect-standalone.properties /home/kafka/config/debezium.properties
+</code></pre>

-4- ( Optinal ) Connect to Kafka Instance and list our topics (with kafka user)
+4- (Optinal) Connect to Kafka Instance and list our topics (with kafka user)

 <pre id="example"><code class="language-lang"  style="color: #333; background: #f8f8f8;">
-## List Topics
+List Topics
 /home/kafka/bin/kafka-topics.sh --list  --bootstrap-server localhost:9092

-## Edit following command with your current topic name and run the query if you like to list data coming from PostgreSQL
-/home/kafka/bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic twentyseven.public.landed --from-beginning
+Edit following command with your current topic name and run the query if you like to list data coming from PostgreSQL /home/kafka/bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic twentyseven.public.landed --from-beginning

-## List you current offset with the following command.
-Edit your topic name
-kafka-consumer-groups.sh --bootstrap-server localhost:9092 --describe --group twentyseven.public.landed-group
+List you current offset with the following command.
+Edit your topic name kafka-consumer-groups.sh --bootstrap-server localhost:9092 --describe --group twentyseven.public.landed-group
 </code</pre>

 5- Running connector and its settings (with kafka user)